Hezbollah–Israel conflict

-Hezbollah, a Shia Islamist political party and militant organization that was established in Lebanon in 1985, has been involved in a long-running conflict with Israel as part of the Iran–Israel proxy war and the Israeli–Lebanese conflict.
+Hezbollah, a Shia Islamist political party and militant organization that was established in Lebanon in 1985, has been involved in a long-running conflict with Israel as part of the Iran–Israel proxy conflict and the Israeli–Lebanese conflict.

 History

 The two sides' first engagement occurred during the Lebanese Civil War, as Iran became increasingly involved in Lebanon's internal affairs.
 With funding from the Iranian government and training and supervision from Iran's Islamic Revolutionary Guard Corps, Hezbollah was built up in Syrian-occupied Lebanon by various religious clerics amidst the 1982 Lebanon War, primarily as a Khomeinist force opposed to the Free Lebanon State and the Israeli occupation of southern Lebanon.

 Hezbollah controls southern Lebanon and is supported and funded by Iran and serves as their proxy in regional wars.
 From the inception of Hezbollah to the present the establishment of a Palestinian state and the return of Palestinian refugees to what became Israel has been a primary goal for Hezbollah.
 Hezbollah not only opposes the government and policies of the State of Israel, but also each and every Jewish civilian who lives in Israel.
 Its 1985 manifesto reportedly states "our struggle will end only when this entity [Israel] is obliterated.
 We recognize no treaty with it, no ceasefire, and no peace agreements."